I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over the world.

 - Clean the kalabasa flowers by detaching the flower from the stalk.
 Discard the inner part of the flower.
 Wash each piece.

 - Boil water in a stockpot.
-Add small amount of salt.
+Add a small amount of salt.
 First blanch the stems, followed immediately by the flowers.
 Cook for less than 1 minute.

 - While cooking, prepare a bowl with water and ice cubes.

-- Once cooked, immediately remove stems and flowers from the boiling water and submerge them in the ice bath.
+- Once cooked, immediately remove the stems and flowers from the boiling water and submerge them in the ice bath.

 - Allow it to cool a little bit before draining the water.

 - Assemble the salad by adding all the ingredients into a bowl.

 - Add salt to the boiling water to give an initial flavor to the blanched vegetables.

 - Bring water to boil first before adding the vegetables to lessen the cooking time.

 - Make sure to blanch the kalabasa flowers quickly to avoid overcooking.